MicrosoftDocs/architecture-center/docs/hybrid/azure-files-private.md

 - Enforces AD DS authentication over Azure file shares.
 - Accesses file share and file sync services via private IP through Private Link and Private Endpoint over an ExpressRoute private peering or VPN tunnel.

-By implementing Azure Private Endpoint on Azure Files and Azure File Sync, public endpoint access is disabled so that access to Azure Files and Azure File Sync are restricted from the Azure virtual network.
+By implementing Azure Private Endpoint on Azure Files and Azure File Sync, public endpoint access is disabled so that access to Azure Files and Azure File Sync is restricted from the Azure virtual network.

 The ExpressRoute private peering VPN site-to-site tunnel extends the on-premises network to the Azure virtual network.
-Azure File Sync and Server Message Block (SMB) traffic from on-premises to Azure Files and Azure File Sync private endpoints are restricted to private connection only.
-At transition, Azure Files will only allow the connection if it is made with SMB 3.0+, connections made from the Azure File Sync agent to an Azure File share or Storage Sync Service are always encrypted.
-At rest, Azure Storage automatically encrypts your data when it is persisted to the cloud, it applies to Azure Files as well.
+Azure File Sync and Server Message Block (SMB) traffic from on-premises to Azure Files and Azure File Sync private endpoints is restricted to private connection only.
+During transition, Azure Files will only allow the connection if it is made with SMB 3.0+.
+Connections made from the Azure File Sync agent to an Azure File share or Storage Sync Service are always encrypted.
+At rest, Azure Storage automatically encrypts your data when it is persisted to the cloud, as does Azure Files.

 A Domain Name System (DNS) Server is a critical component of the solution.
 Each Azure service, in this case Azure Files and Azure File Sync, have a fully qualified domain name (FQDN).
+The FQDNs of those services are resolved to their public IP addresses in these cases:

-Originally, when a client accesses an Azure Files share, or an Azure File Sync agent, deployed on an on-premises file server, accesses the Azure File Sync service, the FQDNs of those services will be resolved to their public IP addresses.
+- When a client accesses an Azure Files share.
+- When an Azure File Sync agent, deployed on an on-premises file server, accesses the Azure File Sync service.

-After enabling a private endpoint, private IP addresses are allocated in the Azure virtual network that allow access to those services over a private connection, and the same FQDNs must now resolve to private IP addresses.
-To achieve that, Azure Files and Azure File Sync will create a canonical name DNS record (CNAME) to redirect the resolution to a private domain name:
+After enabling a private endpoint, private IP addresses are allocated in the Azure virtual network.
+These addresses allow access to those services over a private connection, and the same FQDNs must now resolve to private IP addresses.
+To achieve that, Azure Files and Azure File Sync create a canonical name DNS record (CNAME) to redirect the resolution to a private domain name:

-- The Azure File Sync's public domain name `\*.afs.azure.net` will have a CNAME redirect to the private domain name `\*.\<region\>.privatelink.afs.azure.net`.
+- The Azure File Sync's public domain name `\*.afs.azure.net` gets a CNAME redirect to the private domain name `\*.\<region\>.privatelink.afs.azure.net`.
-- The Azure Files public domain name `\<name\>.file.core.windows.net` will have a CNAME redirect to the private domain name `\<name\>.privatelink.file.core.windows.net`.
+- The Azure Files public domain name `\<name\>.file.core.windows.net` gets a CNAME redirect to the private domain name `\<name\>.privatelink.file.core.windows.net`.

-The solution shown in this architecture, correctly configures on-premises DNS settings so that they resolve private domain names to private IP addresses, by using the following methods:
+The solution shown in this architecture correctly configures on-premises DNS settings so that they resolve private domain names to private IP addresses, by using the following methods:

 - Private DNS zones (components **11** and **12**) are created from Azure to provide private name resolution for Azure File Sync and Azure Files.
-- Private DNS zones are linked to the Azure virtual network so a DNS server (component **8**) deployed in the virtual network can resolve private domain names.
+- Private DNS zones are linked to the Azure virtual network so that a DNS server (component **8**) deployed in the virtual network can resolve private domain names.
-- Respectively, DNS A records must be created for Azure Files and Azure File Sync in private DNS zones.
+- DNS A records are created for Azure Files and Azure File Sync in private DNS zones.
 For the endpoint configuration steps, see [Configuring Azure Files network endpoints](/azure/storage/files/storage-files-networking-endpoints) and [Configuring Azure File Sync network endpoints](/azure/storage/files/storage-sync-files-networking-endpoints).
-- The on-premises DNS server (component **3**) must set up conditional forwarding to forward the DNS query of `domain afs.azure.net` and `file.core.windows.net` to the DNS server in the Azure virtual network (component **8**).
+- The on-premises DNS server (component **3**) sets up conditional forwarding to forward the DNS query of `domain afs.azure.net` and `file.core.windows.net` to the DNS server in the Azure virtual network (component **8**).
-- After receiving the forwarded DNS query from the on-premises DNS server, DNS server (component **8**) in the Azure virtual network uses the Azure DNS recursive resolver to resolve private domain names and return private IP addresses to the client.
+- After receiving the forwarded DNS query from the on-premises DNS server, the DNS server (component **8**) in the Azure virtual network uses the Azure DNS recursive resolver to resolve private domain names and return private IP addresses to the client.

 ## Components

-The enterprise-level cloud file sharing solution depicted in the architecture diagram uses the following components:
+The solution depicted in the architecture diagram uses the following components:

 1. **Client 1** - Typically, the client is a Windows, Linux, or Mac OSX desktop that can *talk* to a file server or Azure Files through the SMB protocol.